uc-cdis/gen3.org/content/resources/faq/_index.md

 usersync`.

-**I see my data on a Query page, but not in Exploration page.
+**I see my data on a Query page, but not in the Exploration page.
 What other services do I need to deploy/configure to have it running?**

 The Exploration page needs to be set up with Elastic Search using Guppy.
 Please